theforeman/foreman_fog_proxmox/.github/hosts.md

 ![Interface](images/create_host_interface.png)

 Identifier is required.
 You must set `net[n]` with n an integer.
+If not, a default one is set for you.

 The container form slightly differs from the server one.